Ramona Ranch History

 In 2006, we celebrated as a group at our home when Ramona was designated as its own American Viticultural Area (AVA), based on its unique microclimate, terroir and history for grape production.
 Flash forward six years, and due to the efforts of the RVVA’s leadership and vision, the San Diego Boutique Winery Ordinance is now a reality.
 The Ramona AVA covers 89,000-acres spread over 139 square miles of primarily rural area, and is home to more than 50 commercial vineyards and 25 bonded wineries.

 Ramona Ranch started planting vines in 2006 with a small test vineyard of Petite Sirah, Syrah, Cabernet Sauvignon, Sangiovese, Tempranillo, Merlot, and Mouvedre.
-In 2010 we planted our larger vineyards on the property consisting of Tannat, Sangiovese, Cabernet Sauvignon and Symphony, with more to come.
+In 2010 at our Ramona winery we planted our larger vineyards on the property consisting of Tannat, Sangiovese, Cabernet Sauvignon and Symphony, with more to come.